Minimum length uncertainty relations in the presence of dark energy

 Now let us consider the more general case, in which the space-time curvature induced by the presence of the particle cannot be ignored.
-This scenario is represented by the curved red line in Fig. 2.
+This scenario is represented by the curved red line in Fig. 1.
 In this case, if the photon travels from the particle at $r=0$ to the detector at $r > 0$ in time $t$, this corresponds to the measurement of a {\it space-like} interval $s'(t,r) \simeq (1-r_{\rm S}/2r)ct$.
-As shown in Sec. \ref{sect2.1}, once the gravitational field of the particle is taken into account, the simple relation between the coordinate distance $r$, traversed by the photon, and the space-like interval this corresponds to breaks down ($s'(r) \neq r$).
+As stated above, once the gravitational field of the particle is taken into account, the simple relation between the coordinate distance $r$, traversed by the photon, and the space-like interval this corresponds to breaks down ($s'(r) \neq r$).
 Likewise, the simple relationship between the coordinate distance and the time elapsed no longer holds ($r(t) \neq ct$).

 The {\it time-like} interval traversed by the particle is still $s(t) = ct$, so that $s'(t,r) \simeq (1-r_{\rm S}/2r)s(t)$, as in Eq. (\ref{Karolyhazy_s'}).
 However, $s(t) = ct$ also represents the {\it space-like} interval that {\it would} have been measured, had the particle's mass not perturbed the background.
 Hence, K{\' a}rolyh{\' a}zy's interpretation of the symbols $s$ and $s'$, as representing the `true' (CoM) frame and measured (lab frame) values of the space-time interval traversed by the particle, is {\it equivalent} to ours, in which they represent intervals in the non-perturbed and perturbed backgrounds, respectively.